Skype Therapy – How Does It Work?

 If for any reason you or I need to cancel the session, a full refund will be made or credit given – the choice is yours provided at least 24 hours notice is given.
 Regrettably, refunds cannot be given for short notice cancellations, i.e. less than 24 hours

-My hourly charge is £45.00 for General Therapy or £55.00 for Relationship (Couples) Therapy or Trauma Therapy.
+My hourly charge is £45.00 for General Therapy, £60.00 for Trauma Therapy, £60.00 for Relationship (Couples) Therapy and £25.00 for Group Therapy.
 The amount will be billed in your local currency via PayPal.
 Please note that exchange rates fluctuate on a daily basis and you would need to check your local rate at the time of payment.
 I would also recommend that you read the Territorial Disclaimer (US Clients only) on the Payments page to ensure you are able to take part in Skype therapy in your particular location.

 Usually, it is recommended that a block of 6 appointments are agreed upon for short-term therapy, which can then be added to and reviewed.
 Open-ended or long-term therapy is exactly that – therapy which will continue indefinitely until either you decide that it is time to stop or, in some cases, I feel that further sessions would no longer be beneficial.
 For example, a convenient ‘ending’ has been reached or perhaps your GP or MD might be able to offer you another solution.
 However, this will be discussed in detail before our sessions begin.